Sanjanagurubaran/Simple-Linear-regression/README.md

 3.Sklearn library for showcasing linear regresssion

-The actual value is marked as * in red colour and the predicted value is marked in red colour to show the precision
+The actual value is marked as * in red colour and the predicted value is marked in blue colour to show the precision

 THANK YOU